shivaat/shivaat.github.io/_pages/publications.md

 Sian Gooding, Shiva Taslimipoor, Ekatherina Kochmar: Incorporating Multiword Expressions in Phrase Complexity Estimation.
 Accepted for the READI workshop at LREC 2020.

+### 2020

-Ruslan Mitkov, Shiva Taslimipoor: What matters more: The size of the corpora or their quality?
+Ruslan Mitkov, __Shiva Taslimipoor__: What matters more: The size of the corpora or their quality?
 The case of automatic translation of multiword expressions using comparable corpora.
 Book chapter in Computational Phraseology. pp. 178–187.
-John Benjamins.

-Shiva Taslimipoor, Gloria Corpas Pastor, Omid Rohanian: Detecting semantic difference: A new model based on knowledge and collocational association.
-Book chapter in Computational Phraseology. pp. 312–324.
 John Benjamins.

 ### 2019